Food and beverage to Malaysia

 There are five key areas with regulated import requirements in Malaysia and it is important to be aware of the following:

-- An Import permit application is required by The Royal Customs and Excise Department of Malaysia.
+- An import permit application is required by the Royal Customs and Excise Department of Malaysia.

-Fruit and Vegetables
+Fruit and Vegetable